 Dr. John Jasina

-Dr. Jasina has been employed at Claflin University since August 2005 as an Assistant Professor in the School of Business.
+Dr. Jasina has been employed at Claflin University since August 2005 in the School of Business.

-Dr. Jasina received his Ph.D. in Applied Economics from Clemson University in 2005.
+Dr. Jasina received his Ph.D. in Applied Economics from Clemson University.
 His areas of specialization include applied microeconomics, industrial organization, financial economics, econometrics and times series analysis.
-Prior to attending Clemson University, Dr. Jasina attended West Chester University in West Chester, Pennsylvania, where he earned his Bachelor of Science degree in Economics
+Prior to attending Clemson University, Dr. Jasina attended West Chester University in West Chester, Pennsylvania, where he earned his Bachelor of Science degree in Economics.

 While at Claflin, Dr. Jasina has taught courses in Microeconomics, Macroeconomics, Business Statistics, Quantitative Methods and Managerial Economics.
 Dr. Jasina also teaches graduate level courses in the Master of Business Administration program.
 In addition to his teaching duties, Dr. Jasina is actively involved in School of Business and University activities.